 The later statutory provisions of the HITECH Act, 42 USC 17935(e) allowing individuals to designate any third party to receive the records are consistent with the Webb decision.

-A personal representative of a deceased individual or incompetent individual may avail themselves of the cost-based fees of HIPAA on behalf of the individual.
-The personal representative is determined under “applicable law” which usually means state law.
-The personal representative has all the rights of the individual including the right to designate any 3rd party to receive the records at low cost.
+A representative of the deceased or incompetent individual may avail themselves of the cost-based fees of HIPAA on their behalf.
+Applicable state law determines the personal representative.
+The representative has all the rights of the individual.
+This includes the right to designate any 3rd party to receive the records at a low cost.

 Covered entities or their business associates may not require the individual to sign a HIPAA third-party authorization.
-The authorization used for the past 20 years is no longer needed for the individual to get their own records.
-The individual’s letter (first-party) is covered by 45 CFR §164.524 and the HITECH Act.
-The HIPAA 3rd party authorization is covered by 45 CFR §164.508.
+An individual no longer needs the authorization used for the past 20 years to get their own records.
+45 CFR §164.524 and the HITECH Act covers the individual’s letter (first-party).
+Further, 45 CFR §164.508 covers the HIPAA third-party authorization.

-The individual is entitled to receive all documents in the designated record set, which includes all records that the covered entity uses to make decisions about individuals.
+The individual is entitled to receive all documents in the designated record set.
+This includes all records that the covered entity uses to make decisions about individuals.
 That includes billing records, x-rays and film, and audit trails.

 It may be easier to remember the limited exceptions to the records that must be produced.
 The covered entity can withhold psychiatric notes and documents prepared for litigation or quality control.
 However, even these exceptions are limited.
 The exception for psychiatric notes does not apply to a psychiatric consult note in a hospital record.
-It is meant to apply specifically to the notes taken by a psychologist or psychiatrist during a patient’s counseling session.
+This applies specifically to the notes taken by a psychologist or psychiatrist during a patient’s counseling session.